-- 2 Verify the IP Address, Subnet, and Default Gateway are correct. - 3 If Enable DHCP is selected these fields will be locked. - 4 If required, change the values and press Apply.
+- 2 Verify the IP Address, Subnet, and Default Gateway are correct. - 3 If Enable DHCP is selected these fields will be locked. - 4 If changes are required, enter your Login and Password (V2.0 and later). - 5 Change the values and press Apply.